clementinegrethen/StereoLunar/README.md

 ---

 ## 🚀 News
-**Coming Soon:** New model for 3D Moon reconstruction based on VGGT (CVPR 2025) and StereoLunar dataset!
+**NEW** : code for dataset generation using surrender in the branch dataset-generation **Coming Soon:** New model for 3D Moon reconstruction based on VGGT (CVPR 2025) and StereoLunar dataset!

 ---